mnberthe/aws-solutions-architect-associate-notes/README.md

 __ECS Componenets__
 - __Clusters__
-  - An Amazon ECS cluster is a logical grouping of __asks or services__.
+  - An Amazon ECS cluster is a logical grouping of __Tasks or services__.
   - You can use clusters to isolate your applications, This way, they don't use the same underlying infrastructure
   - When your tasks are run on Fargate, your cluster resources are also managed by Fargate
 - __Task definitions__